A Legacy of Honor - National Police Week 2017

 National Police Week pays special recognition to those law enforcement officers who have lost their lives in the lines of duty for the safety and protection of others.
 Law enforcement officers respond to duties not knowing if they will return home to their family afterward.
 These officers are people who may be a father, mother, son, daughter, sister, or brother.

 One of our very own Sam C. Mitchell is very passionate about law enforcement and protecting this country we live in.
 After serving in the active duty Army and then the Army reserve, he attended SIU for undergraduate degrees and then received his Juris Doctorate in Law from Loyola University.
-Sam is an expert in his police work as he has put his body on the line when he served in Southern Illinois without pay as a part time or auxiliary police officer for more than two decades.
+Sam is an expert in his police work as he has put his body on the line when he served in Illinois without pay as a part time or auxiliary police officer for more than two decades.
 Sam also is a certified Law Enforcement Firearm Instructor and lecturer.

 Sam C. Mitchell has written numerous articles about law enforcement and here is a few quotes from them: